neelophile/ls-game/README.md

 # L's Game

-A Discord bot implementation of **Death Note: L's Game**, a social deduction game for 5–8 players.
-Based on the tabletop ruleset by neelophile (2026), itself inspired by Death Note (Ohba/Obata) and Death Note: Kira Game (Konami).
+A Discord bot implementation of **Death Note: L's Game**, a social deduction game for 5–8 players inspired by Death Note (Ohba/Obata)

 ---